 Harness displays an orange tick against any entity whose cache was last updated more than two hours ago.

 The cache status you see in the UI is only indicative of the cache status of the entity being fetched.
 Entities referenced within the fetched entity may have different cache statuses.
 For example, the cache status in the pipeline studio corresponds to the cache status of the pipeline.
 It is possible for referenced remote templates within this pipeline to have a different cache status.
-If you select refresh cache, the caches of all the referenced entities are also retrieved and reloaded from Git.
+If you select Reload from Git, the caches of all the referenced entities are also retrieved and reloaded from Git.